-An organization of parents, teachers, students, or former students, or any combination of those groups, of the school (e.g. PTA/PTSA, booster club,

-- class reunion committee, etc.). - An organization or force of the military (e.g. military recruiters, etc.). - A representative of a community college in the state. - A representative of the Maryland Higher Education Commission.
+- An organization of parents, teachers, students, or former students, or any combination of those groups, of the school (e.g. PTA/PTSA, booster club, class reunion committee, etc.). - A person engaged by a school or Board of Education to confirm a home address or home phone number. - An organization or force of the military (e.g. military recruiters, etc.). - A representative of a community college in the state. - A representative of the Maryland Higher Education Commission.